Why Your Crisper Drawer is Full of Regret (and What to Do About It)

 2. Cook First, Think Later

-Batch-roast your broccoli, carrots, onions, and zucchini the day you shop.
+Batch-cook your veg the veg you’ll use for the first half of the week one night, then do the rest another night.
+Or do them all on one night.
+No stress for the rest of the week.
 Once they’re cooked, they’re 10 times more likely to get eaten.
 You can add them to grains, salads, wraps, omelets, or just eat them straight off the pan with your fingers (no judgment).

 3. Get Saucy